Newborn Sessions

 How should I prepare for the session?

-Another thing that is super helpful for a smooth newborn session is to have your house, or at least the room we’ll be working in, set to be warmer than usual before I arrive (at least 74-75 degrees).
+Another thing that is super helpful for a smooth newborn session is to have your house, or at least the room we’ll be working in, set to be warmer than usual before I arrive (about 74-75 degrees).
 A chilly baby won’t sleep well and it often makes all the difference to keep them toasty.
 My rule of thumb is if I’m not uncomfortably warm, then the baby is probably going to be cold when we undress them.
 I always bring a space heater with me to help with this too.

 What should we wear?